 Huntington Bancshares in Focus

-Taking a look at the company's dividend growth, its current annualized dividend of $0.56 is up 12% from last year.
-In the past five-year period, Huntington Bancshares has increased its dividend 5 times on a year-over-year basis for an average annual increase of 24.15%.
-Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Huntington Bancshares's current payout ratio is 47%, meaning it paid out 47% of its trailing 12-month EPS as dividend.
+Taking a look at the company's dividend growth, its current annualized dividend of $0.62 is up 2.5% from last year.
+Over the last 5 years, Huntington Bancshares has increased its dividend 4 times on a year-over-year basis for an average annual increase of 11.96%.
+Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Huntington Bancshares's current payout ratio is 45%.
+This means it paid out 45% of its trailing 12-month EPS as dividend.

 HBAN is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2019 is $1.33 per share, with earnings expected to increase 10.83% from the year ago period.
+The Zacks Consensus Estimate for 2022 is $1.42 per share, which represents a year-over-year growth rate of 31.48%.

-For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
-It's more common to see larger companies with more established profits give out dividends.
+High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
 Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 With that in mind, HBAN is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).